Frank-Romero/InterviewPractice/README.md

 # InterviewPractice
 Full Stack Nanodegree

-Practice interview questions in order to get a feel for the process and what is expected.
+Employers use interviews to judge your readiness and fit for the job, which includes hearing about your skills and interest in the role.
-Show my skills and enthusiasm, and how I specifically am interested in the company's mission.
+The interview is not a test or exam, but a conversation between you and the employer.

 Question 1